5/8/2025

 speaker

-Good morning, Lillian.
-I guess the first question, just on the AESC ramp, appreciate some of the additional disclosure here, but I just wanted to make sure I have the numbers right.
-I think in the past you had talked about three to four gigawatt hours on line one and then line two with double that.
-I think I just heard you say by the summer of next year you'd be at an annualized run rate of 12 gigawatt hours of capacity out of AESC in the Tennessee facility.
-Is there another line being contemplated there or are there some efficiency gains at getting you additional capacity?
-The 12 gigawatt hour seems a little bit more than we had been anticipating.
+I guess the first question just on the AESC ramp, appreciate some of the additional disclosure here, but I just wanted to make sure I have the numbers right.
+I think in the past you had talked about like three to four gigawatt hours on line one and then line two would double that.
+I think I just heard you say by the summer of next year, you'd be at an annualized run rate of 12 gigawatt hours of capacity out of ASC in the Tennessee facility.
+Is there another line being contemplated there, or were there some efficiency gains that are getting you additional capacity?
+The 12 gigawatt hours seems a little bit more than we had been anticipating.

 speaker

-Yeah, no. Let me, thanks.
-Good question.
+Yeah, no, let me, thanks, good question.
 Each of these lines have capacity between three and three and a half gigawatt hours.
-Our contracts are at a minimum of three, but we can ramp them up to three and a half.
-What we do with domestic content is that we mix domestically-produced batteries with imported batteries.
-That's how we convert the six gigawatt hours that we have available with the two lines into 12 by mixing the two.
-That's where the 12 comes from.
-This assumes a combination of half and half, half domestic, half locally-manufactured, half internationally-manufactured.
-Clearly, the decision on how much, how that mix will go will depend on the final tariff levels that we get from China and how all this process goes.
-That's generally a good assumption to go forward.
+Our contracts are at a minimum of three. but we can ramp them up to three and a half.
+What we do with domestic content is that we mix domestically produced manufactured batteries with imported batteries.
+And that's how we convert the six gigawatt hours that we have available with the two lines into 12 by mixing the two.
+So that's where the 12 come from.
+And this assumes a combination of half and half, half domestic, half locally manufactured, half internationally manufactured.
+Clearly, the decision on how much – how that mix will go will depend on the final tariff levels that we get from China and how all this process goes.
+But that's generally a good assumption to go forward.

 speaker